powellgenomicslab/tenk10k_phase1/README.md

 ## Pipeline

 * Create a file summarising sequencing libraries included in the latest run (by running [this](https://github.com/powellgenomicslab/tenk10k_phase1/blob/main/Demuxafy/preprocessing/prepare_inputs.md#extract-cellranger-libraries))
-* New pool-donor info may not be in the files used [here](https://github.com/powellgenomicslab/tenk10k_phase1/blob/main/Demuxafy/preprocessing/BioHEART_make_pool_sample_lists.R#L3-L6), but they will be in the [shared data tracking spreadsheet](https://docs.google.com/spreadsheets/d/1XcAYd3ssKTfdPquQ3QxtN8Mn18YObpiiuUecQFbz45Q/edit#gid=336263672), so download the updated list from there.
+* New pool-donor info (for vireo) may not be in the files used [here](https://github.com/powellgenomicslab/tenk10k_phase1/blob/main/Demuxafy/preprocessing/BioHEART_make_pool_sample_lists.R#L3-L6), but they will be in the [shared data tracking spreadsheet](https://docs.google.com/spreadsheets/d/1XcAYd3ssKTfdPquQ3QxtN8Mn18YObpiiuUecQFbz45Q/edit#gid=336263672), so download the updated list from there.
 * Ambient RNA
   * [CellBender runner](CellBender/cellbender_runner.qsub), qsub script to run CellBender for each sequencing library
 * Doublet Detection + Demultiplexing